 An Important note on using the Discovery catalogue cite function:

 When you search for books or articles in the Discovery catalogue and select a resource, there is an option on the right hand side to get a citation for the resource in various fomats including APA.
-This can be useful for cutting and pasting a citation into your reference list, but please be aware that the formatting given in these citations is different from the BHI APA style.
+This can be useful for cutting and pasting a citation into your reference list, but please be aware that the formatting given in these citations may be different from the BHI APA style.
 You can still use this function, but please refer to this Libguide and adapt the citation as necessary.
 This may be the case with any automated citation software that you use, so please check your final references against the examples in this guide.
 If unsure, please contact your teacher or Library staff, and always aim to be consistent in your formatting.

 Failing to reference the resources you have used to complete an assignment may result in penalties.
 Claiming the work of others as your own (by quoting from books, websites or other sources without acknowledging them with an in-text citation and a reference list) is a breach of copyright law called plagiarism.
 Referencing correctly is a way of showing your teacher what is your work and what is supporting material drawn from another source.
 It also shows the depth of your research and allows your teacher to check the sources you have used.